gavc/clldp/README.md

 - Copy the files where you want to and run clldp.exe

 ## UI
-Image coming soon of teh output...
+Image coming soon of the output...

 ## Future Enhancements
 - See if it's possible to capture CDP and parse it for CISCO switches.